Used and loved by millions

 Linguistic Context

-The phrase "bring to the table" functions as an idiomatic expression.
-It is primarily used to describe the unique skills, qualities, or resources that someone contributes to a particular situation, discussion, or project.
-This is supported by Ludwig's numerous examples.
+The phrase "bring to the table" functions as an idiomatic expression used to indicate what a person or thing can contribute or offer to a situation, discussion, or project.
+As Ludwig AI confirms, it is grammatically correct and widely used.

 Expression frequency: Very common